 When is the Best Time to Visit Canada for Wildlife Watching?

-If you are visiting Canada specifically for the wildlife, it's best to go between May and October.
-You're sure to see grizzly bears, polar bears, migratory birds and more than ten species of whales at these times.
-The bear-watching season begins between May and June as they emerge from hibernation.
+If you are visiting Canada specifically for the wildlife, it's best to go between May and November.
+You'll have your best chances to see grizzly bears, polar bears, migratory birds and more than ten species of whales through this stretch of the year.
+The grizzly bear-watching season begins between May and June as they emerge from hibernation.
 At the same time, humpback whales are chasing herring as they migrate north.
 In July and August, you can visit the Arctic regions to see caribou, foxes, polar bears and whales off the coastal areas.
-September is the best month to see bears at their most active, cramming in the food ready for hibernation and chasing wild salmon as they travel upstream to spawn.
+September is the best month to see grizzlies at their most active, cramming in the food ready for hibernation and chasing wild salmon as they travel upstream to spawn.
+October and November are the best months for viewing polar bears as they gather near Churchill for the sea ice.
 Most Canadian wildlife will be hard to spot during winter as it either hibernates, hides from the cold or migrates to warmer climates.

 When is the Best Time to Visit Canada for Festivals?